OPAL MENTORS UK TEAM

 Linda is happy to work with schools in the Toronto area delivering the Canadian version of the OPAL programme.

 Linda Naccarato is from Toronto.
-She became Canada’s second certified OPAL mentor in 2017.
+Working under Brenda Simon (see above) she became Canada’s second certified OPAL mentor in 2017.
 With a background in art and environmental education, Linda brings a passion for creative learning and community engagement to her work with the OPAL program.